ACEsuit/mace-jax/README.md

 ## Contact

-If you have any questions, please contact us at ilyes.batatia@ens-paris-saclay.fr.
+If you have any questions, please contact us at ilyes.batatia@ens-paris-saclay.fr or geiger.mario@gmail.com.

 ## License